hellozhilu/LDTPS/README.md

 # LDTPS
 Source codes for the article "Learning driven three-phase search for the maximum independent union of cliques"

-1. For the source code, you can specify the parameters to match your needs when you execute the code.
-The code was tested on a computer under the Linux operating system.
+1. For all the source codes, you can specify the parameters to match your needs when you execute the codes.
+The codes were tested on a computer under the Linux operating system.
 If you have any questions feel free to contact me (Zhi Lu: zhilusix@gmail.com).

 2. The proposed LDTPS algorithm is used to solve both the maximum independent union of cliques (IUC) problem and the maximum multi-partite clique (MPC) problem.
    Specifically, the maximum independent union of cliques (IUC) problem is tested as follows,